What Is Digital Scrapbooking? A Beginner’s Guide | aA

 The Returning Crafter

 You did traditional scrapbooking once — maybe years ago — and loved it, but the mess and cost wore you down.
-The digital version keeps everything you loved and drops everything you didn't.
-You'll feel at home almost immediately.
+The digital version keeps everything you loved and drops everything you didn’t.
+You’ll feel right at home.

 The Complete Beginner